Essex County, Massachusetts

 Essex County is a county in the northeastern part of the U.S. state of Massachusetts.
-At the 2020 census, the total population was 809,829, making it the third-most populous county in the state, and the eightieth-most populous in the country.
+At the 2020 census, the total population was 809,829, making it the third-most populous county in the state, and the seventy-eighth-most populous in the country.
 It is part of the Greater Boston area (the Boston–Cambridge–Newton, MA–NH Metropolitan Statistical Area).
 The largest city in Essex County is Lynn.
 The county was named after the English county of Essex.

-It has two traditional county seats: Salem and Lawrence.
+The county has two traditional county seats: Salem and Lawrence.
 Prior to the dissolution of the county government in 1999, Salem had jurisdiction over the Southern Essex District, and Lawrence had jurisdiction over the Northern Essex District, but currently these cities do not function as seats of government.
 However, the county and the districts remain as administrative regions recognized by various governmental agencies, which gathered vital statistics or disposed of judicial case loads under these geographic subdivisions, and are required to keep the records based on them.
 The county has been designated the Essex National Heritage Area by the National Park Service.

 History

 The county was created by the General Court of the Massachusetts Bay Colony on May 10, 1643, when it was ordered "that the whole plantation within this jurisdiction be divided into four sheires".
 Named after the county in England, Essex then comprised the towns of Salem, Lynn, Wenham, Ipswich, Rowley, Newbury, Gloucester and Andover.
 In 1680, Haverhill, Amesbury and Salisbury, located north of the Merrimack River, were annexed to Essex County.
-These communities had been part of Massachusetts' colonial-era Norfolk County.
-The remaining four towns within colonial Norfolk County, which included Exeter and what is now Portsmouth, were transferred to what became Rockingham County in the Province of New Hampshire.
+These communities had been part of Massachusetts' colonial-era Norfolk County (1643–1680).
+The remaining four towns within "Old" Norfolk County, which included Exeter and what is now Portsmouth, were transferred to the Province of New Hampshire.
 The Massachusetts-based settlements were then subdivided over the centuries to produce Essex County's modern composition of cities and towns.

 Essex County is where Elbridge Gerry (who was born and raised in Marblehead) created a legislative district in 1812 that gave rise to the word gerrymandering.

 Due to a confluence of floods, hurricanes, and severe winter storms, Essex County has had more disaster declarations than most other U.S. counties, from 1964 to 2016.